RafalRymek/add_business_friends/README.md

 # Add business friends

-## Script which halep you add new business friends on Linkedin
+## Script which help you add new business friends on Linkedin

 ### Before your first run a test you should: